ShreyaMPattanashetti721999/Multimodal-Diagnostic-Framework-for-Dementia/README.md

 vischitry22robertamultimodalalabels- RoBERTa with reg 0.1, dropout 0.5, Batch Normalization.

 Each notebook will guide you through:
 Data loading and preprocessing.
 Model setup and configuration.
 Training the model with specified parameters.
 Evaluating the model's performance on test data.
 Visualizing the results and metrics like accuracy, precision, recall, and F1-score.
-Data
-The datasets used in these experiments are located in the public Google Drive folder.
-Make sure to adjust the file paths in each notebook according to where you have stored the data on your local machine.

-Additional Notes
-Ensure that your environment has sufficient resources (CPU/GPU, RAM) to handle the computations required by these models.
-It might be necessary to adjust hyperparameters or model configurations based on the specific characteristics of the hardware being used.

 ## Results
 Multimodal models achieved a notable improvement in classification accuracy, precision, and recall, particularly using BioBERT in combination with optimized dropout and regularization settings.
 Detailed results, including per-class analyses and comparisons across models, are available in `results/`.

+## Additional Notes
+Ensure that your environment has sufficient resources (CPU/GPU, RAM) to handle the computations required by these models.
+It might be necessary to adjust hyperparameters or model configurations based on the specific characteristics of the hardware being used.

 ## Acknowledgments
 Special thanks to Dr. Matthew Purver for guidance, and to the TalkBank team for access to the Pitt Corpus.
 This project is part of the MSc Artificial Intelligence program at University of London - Queen Mary.